-At this stage of the School's existence and operation, there are pupils and students in every year cohort - including from September 2021 pupils in our year 11 cohort transitioning to our year 13 Sixth Form where this was the appropriate progression step for them.
-At the last School census the School had 778 pupils on roll in years 7 - 11 and 402 students in years 12 and 13 (total 1180).
+At this stage of the School's existence and operation, there are pupils and students in every year cohort - including pupils in our year 11 cohort transitioning to our year 12 Sixth Form where this is the appropriate progression step for them.
+At the last School census the School had 779 pupils on roll in years 7 - 11 and 411 students in years 12 and 13 (total 1190).
 The vision of the University of Birmingham School is to create a learning community that will transform lives by raising the aspirations of a very diverse student population and therefore maximise students' personal and academic achievement so that they can fulfil their potential and access the widest possible range of opportunities and pathways.

-The School's unapologetic focus on personal and academic achievement, and ultimately success in achieving entry to higher education, is derived from its link to the University of Birmingham.
+The School's unapologetic focus on personal and academic achievement - a rounded education underpinned by character development - and ultimately success in achieving entry to higher education derives from its link to the University of Birmingham.